 The term upper respiratory infection, or URI, refers to acute infections that affect the nose, sinuses, pharynx, larynx, paranasal cavities, trachea and bronchi.
-Although the common cold falls under this category, other illnesses do as well, including pharyngitis, sinusitis and tracheobronchitis.
-Although the flu does involve the upper respiratory tract, it is a systemic illness and therefore does not fall under the category of upper respiratory infection.
+The common cold falls under this category, other illnesses do as well, including pharyngitis, sinusitis and tracheobronchitis.

 Upper respiratory symptoms generally begin to develop between 1 and 3 days after exposure.
 Symptoms can vary in severity, often starting out with one or two mild symptoms and shortly after increasing in severity.
 Symptoms of an upper respiratory tract infection in adults generally include:

 Additional symptoms in adults that are less common but may occur include: